George Maxwell (colonial administrator): Marriage

 Sir William George Maxwell married his cousin Florence Evelyn daughter of Walter F Stevenson on 28 August 1902 in St. Mary's Church, Hendon, Middlesex.

 Contributions and honours

-To remember his contributions in Perak, Maxwell Hill in Taiping was named after him.
+Maxwell Hill in Taiping, Perak was named after him.

 On 29 November 1929, he opened the Sultan Idris Training College in Perak and making it the highest institution of learning exclusively for the Malays at that time.
 To remember his contributions in education SMK Maxwell (Maxwell School) in Kuala Lumpur was named after him.

 He was invested with Companion of the Order of St Michael and St George (CMG) in 1915 and Knight Commander of the Order of the British Empire (KBE) in 1924.